damusss/mili/guide/icon.md

 ## Google Icons

-The icon module allows support to use google icons by using a very simple google API to download them and (optionally) caching them.
+The icon module allows support to use google icons by using a very simple google API (`https://fonts.gstatic.com/s/i/materialicons/<name>/v6/24px.svg`) to download them and (optionally) caching them.
 Both `mili.icon.get_google` and `mili.icon.preload_google` work similarly with their file counterparts but will occasionally make requests with urllib to fetch the icon data.
 Note that the API cannot use the latest google icons versions, so the downloaded ones might be different or they might be missing entirely.
 The `cache` argument can override the default setting.

-Support for more icon APIs might come in the future.
+## Iconify Icons

+The icon module also allows support to use iconify icons by using their official API (`https://api.iconify.design/<icon set>/<name>.svg`) to download them and (optionally) caching them.
+Both `mili.icon.get_iconify` and `mili.icon.preload_iconify` work similarly with their file counterparts but will occasionally make requests with urllib to fetch the icon data.
+The `cache` argument can override the default setting.
+If `icon_set` is specified as None, the default one will be used instead.